 The psychology of color is a tricky thing.
 You have to use the right color in the right way, the right time, with the right audience.
-For example, Men’s don’t like the purple and brown color, So if your website is targeting men’s then you have to stay away from these type of color combination on your website.
+For example, Men’s don’t like purple and brown color, So if your website is targeting men’s then you have to stay away from these types of color combinations on your website.
 Instead of these color combinations, you can try Blue, Green and Black Color.

 Psychology Of Color

 Here we are discussing the psychology of color and exactly how you can implement them to improve your conversions.

 Green symbolizes…green… Going green, to be precise.
 This color is associated with the Earth and all things that come from it.
 You will see a lot of it in garden centers, and not just because of all of the shrubs and trees.